 April 2019: MAD Architects, the firm led by Ma Yansong, launches an alternative vision for New York's skyscrapers of the future with “East 34th”.
 Unlike the other towers of the city which generally express distinct and imposing contours, MAD's design expresses a continuous facade in colored glass that slowly fades into a thin and fluid "transparent cap", reachable with futuristic elevators.
 This makes it quite original and different from other US skyscrapers, doesn't it? the project is also part of an exhibition of the permanent collection on modern mega skyscrapers at the Pompidou Center in Paris.
 Nice to know that the tallest skyscrapers in the world are also works of art.

-Chinese skyscrapers - March 2019, with a total height of 528 meters, the “CITIC Tower” has opened its doors.
-It won't be among the tallest buildings in the world, but it is the tallest building in Beijing, the fourth tallest in China and the eighth tallest in the world.
-Designed by Kohn Pedersen Fox Associates (KPF), the skyscraper is inspired by the "zun", a ritual vessel originally from China from the Bronze Age.
+Chinese skyscrapers - March 2019, with a total height of 528 meters the “CITIC Tower” has opened its doors.
+It won't be among the tallest buildings in the world, but it is the tallest building in Beijing, the fourth tallest in China, and the eighth tallest in the world.
+Designed by Kohn Pedersen Fox Associates (KPF), the skyscraper is inspired by the "zun", a ritual ship originating from the China from the Bronze Age.
 “KPF's goal for the CITIC tower was to respect the harmony of the historic capital while proposing creative and contemporary architecture ”, says Li Lei, director of design, KPF.

 Raffles City, Chongqing